 The truth is, we may find it challenging to make it through the Bible because our heart is hard.
 Remember the parable of the sower?
 More accurately, it is a parable about the soils; the path, rocky ground, thorns, and good soil.
 Each of us reads the same Bible, yet it will have a different effect on us depending on what kind of soil we are.
 So how do we go from hard ground or thorny ground to good soil?
 By reading the Scripture.
 The Scripture makes itself come alive in us.
 Unfortunately, many of us have never experienced Hebrews 4:12 because we haven’t stuck with the Word long enough for it to do its work in our hearts.

 There are plenty of tricks and tips out there; I recommend reading in different translations, using a different plan each year, listening to an audio Bible as you read, and other things.
 But at the end of the day, it comes down to us being willing to let the Word do the work in us.

 Take some time tonight and read through Psalm 119, and pray.
 Ask the Holy Spirit to make the Word come alive as you read it.
 Surrender to its correction, instruction, and encouragement.
 When you come to the day or days you don’t feel like reading, pray and read.
 You may not feel it, but your spirit is being strengthened.

 The more you read, the more you will want to read.
 The more you read, the more interested you will become in what Scripture says.
-If you’re having difficulty seeing how Scripture is connected, read a chronological reading plan or get a Chronological Study Bible to help you see how everything fits together.
+If you’re having difficulty seeing how Scripture is connected, read a chronological reading plan to help you see how everything fits together.
 The main thing is don’t allow discouragement to set in.
 If you miss a day, don’t beat yourself up; pick up where you left off; if you don’t finish in a year, it’s no big deal; the main thing is making God and His Word a priority.